The Advantages of Buying an Existing Business

 Previous owners have likely established trade credit relationships of which the new owner can take advantage of.
 A proven track record in a business gives the purchaser a lot of leverage in negotiating favourable trade credit terms because at the end of the day, no supplier wants to lose a good customer.

 Easier access to financing

 Banks and other lending institutions perceive the risk associated with buying a business with a solid history of performance to be significantly lower than that of an unknown start-up, this generally makes it much easier for the new owner to secure financing.
 A buyer can point to the track record of the business along with plans for improving it to convince potential lenders to finance the purchase.
 Many lenders will finance 50% of the purchase price of a business with the remaining 50% required in cash or equity in a property, depending on a number of factors, such as the industry in which it operates, its track record of success, its profits, cash flow, assets, and collateral.

 Some existing businesses can be purchased for a great price, especially in the current market.
-If the current owner needs to sell quickly, they may have to set a price for the business that is below the market value.
+If the current owner needs to sell a business quickly, they may have to set a price for the business that is below the market value.
 Any special skills or training required to operate the business will limit the number of potential buyers; therefore, the more specialised the business is, the greater the likelihood is that a buyer will be able to purchase the business at a sharp price.